Oops! Something went wrong while submitting the form.

 Google Document AI platform is a unified console for document processing meant for automatically classifying, extracting, and enriching data within your documents to provide insights.

-The DocAI platform validates all the documents to facilitate compliance, and provides insights to help satisfy customer expectations.
+The DocAI platform validates all documents to facilitate compliance, and provides insights to help satisfy customer expectations.
 It also improves CSAT, lifetime value, advocacy, and spend.

 Uses intelligent OCR to automate data extraction and can read scanned images.